Expressing Calories as Exercise Equivalents

 The Nutrition Facts panel has appeared on packaged foods in the US since 1994.
 Yet, obesity rates in the US have continued to increase.

 In December 2006, New York City began requiring chain restaurants with 15 or more locations to display calorie amounts on their menus.
 Then, as part of the Patient Protection and Affordable Care Act of 2010, the federal government required chain restaurants with 20 or more locations to do the same.
+This was due to go into effect on May 5, 2017, but, just prior to this date, the FDA announced that they would delay this requirement by another year.

-Numerous studies show that simply reporting the calorie value of foods and beverages hasn't produced the expected response:
+Regardless, numerous studies show that simply reporting the calorie value of foods and beverages hasn't produced the expected response:

 • Researchers at the School of Public Health at UNC Chapel Hill reviewed 7 studies that evaluated the impact of including calorie information on fast-food restaurant menus.
 Only 2 of the 7 studies found that providing calorie amounts had any meaningful impact on menu selections (Swartz JJ, et al. 2011).